Mario Frangoulis: 2000

 In July 2000, Frangoulis was the first Greek tenor to perform at La Scala, in Milan as Tony in West Side Story.
 In August, he sang the title role in Yannis Markopoulos' Erotokritos at the Herodes Atticus theater, and returned to the same venue, later that month for a solo recital there, to celebrate his ten years anniversary as a professional performer on stage.
 The repertoire included Greek and international songs.
 This great production was recorded to a CD and very successfully was toured all over Greece.

 Frangoulis was invited by the composer Mikis Theodorakis to perform in the Machi tis kritis concert at the Kallimarmaro amphitheater in a tribute to those who lost their lives in the Battle of Crete.
-About 85,000 people attended this performance.

 2001

 At the beginning of 2001, Frangoulis took part in a charity opera gala at the Athens Concert Hall, along with stars of the Greek National Opera.
 That May, he was one of the leading artists in an evening called Viva Verdi, a tribute for the centenary of the composer's death, given at the Novaya Opera of Moscow.
 This concert also took place in Cyprus the following month.
 In the summer of 2001 he made his debut in ancient Greek tragedy, played Dionysus in a touring production of Euripides' The Bacchae, also performed at the Herodes Atticus Theater, in Athens.
 In October of the same year, Frangoulis was one of the leading performers in the international production Bravo China alongside Nana Mouskouri and famous Chinese artists Liu Huan and Huang Ying, at the Herodes Atticus theater where he performed in both Greek and Chinese.